Samuel A. Adams

 Samuel Alexander Adams (June 14, 1934 – October 10, 1988), known as Sam Adams, was an analyst for the Central Intelligence Agency (CIA).
 He is best known for his role in discovering that during the mid-1960s American military intelligence had underestimated the number of Viet Cong and North Vietnamese Army soldiers.
 Although his opinion was challenged, he pushed the case for a higher troop count.
 The issue under debate was called the Order of Battle (O/B).
 His efforts in 1967 met strong and persistent opposition from the Army (here MACV) which, in the short-term, prevailed against him.

-Following his testimony for the defense during the 1973 prosecution of Daniel Ellsberg, Adams resigned from the CIA.
-In 1975 his critical article on Vietnam intelligence appeared in Harper's.
-He then testified before a House committee about the Viet Cong O/B. In 1982 he was a consultant for a CBS television documentary on Vietnam.
-Consequently, he was named as a co-defendant in a media-covered civil trial for libel, which was successfully defended.
-When he died, he was finishing his book about the CIA in Vietnam.
+Following his testimony for the defense during the 1973 prosecution of Pentagon Papers whistleblower Daniel Ellsberg, Adams resigned from the CIA.
+In 1975 his critical article on Vietnam War intelligence was published in Harper's.
+He then testified about the Viet Cong O/B before a Congressional committee that was investigating the CIA.
+In 1982 Adams was a consultant for a CBS News television documentary called The Uncounted Enemy.
+He was subsequently named as a co-defendant in the Westmoreland v.
+CBS civil trial for libel, which was successfully defended.
+When he died, he was writing a book about the O/B dispute, which was published posthumously several years later.